JakeStrang1/escapehatch/README.md

-# saas-template
+# escapehatch

-A generic saas backend and frontend used as a template for new projects.
+A platform where users track and share their favorite books and shows.

 ### Usage